Lead Opinion

 Id. at 765.
 Wilburn is closely analogous to the present case, because it involved a statutorily created obligation rather than one created by contract.

-I believe the foregoing demonstrates that there is only one reasonable interpretation of the scope of the personal liability imposed on directors and officers by
+I believe the foregoing demonstrates that there is only one reasonable interpretation of the scope of the personal liability imposed on directors and officers by section 171.255(a): the debt must have been created or incurred by a post-forfeiture transaction of business by the corporation.

 Second, the analysis adopted by the concurring opinion is contrary to a strict construction of the statute and has been expressly rejected by at least two courts.
 In Rogers v.
-Adler, the plaintiff
+Adler,

-[W]hile we adhere to the supreme court‘s definition of “debt” as being an obligation for a specific sum, we are persuaded that it cannot be so narrowly applied within the context of the Code section before us....
+[Wjhile we adhere to the supreme court’s definition of “debt” as being an obligation for a specific sum, we are persuaded that it cannot be so narrowly applied within the context of the Code section before us....

 ...
 [A] strict construction of the statute would prohibit the imposition of liability in a case, such as here, where all of the operative facts occurred at least four years before the charter was forfeited.
 The mere fact that the amount of money owed to [the plaintiff] as damages was unspecified at the time of the forfeiture does not establish that the debt was created or incurred after forfeiture.

 ...
 We are persuaded that, as applied to the case before us, the distinction [between tort and contract] is one without a difference.
-This is true because the major premise forming the basis for [the plaintiff‘s] argument is not that her claim “sounded in tort,” but, instead, that no debt was in existence, that is, incurred until her claim was reduced to judgment.
+This is true because the major premise forming the basis for [the plaintiffs] argument is not that her claim “sounded in tort,” but, instead, that no debt was in existence, that is, incurred until her claim was reduced to judgment.

-The analysis embraced by the concurring opinion was also rejected in Curry Auto Leasing, where the court held that the mere reduction of an indebtedness to judgment does not constitute the “creation” or “incurrence” of a debt:
+The analysis embraced by the concurring opinion was also rejected in Curry Auto Leasing, where the court held that the mere reduction of an indebtedness to judgment does not constitute the “creation” or “incur-rence” of a debt:

 Curry Auto is not understood to urge that the reduction of its damages to judgment converted the sum thereof into new indebtedness created or incurred after forfeiture.
 Nevertheless, it is worthwhile to note that the principles of strict construction enunciated in Schwab would prohibit this construction.
-Under this prohibited construction, officers and directors would become liable for any judgment rendered after forfeiture, regardless of when the debt on which the judgment is based was created or incurred.
+Under this prohibited construction, officers and directors would become hable for any judgment rendered after forfeiture, regardless of when the debt on which the judgment is based was created or incurred.

 Strict construction ... does not require that the words of a statute be given the narrowest meaning of which they are susceptible.
 The language used by the Legislature may be accorded a full meaning that will carry out its manifest purpose and intention in enacting the statute, but the operation of the law will then be confined to cases which plainly fall within its terms as well as its spirit and purpose.